-On March 6, 2018, Kevin Love, the Cleveland Cavaliers’ center and forward player, revealed that he had a panic attack during a game against the Atlanta Hawks.
+Back on March 6, 2018, Kevin Love, the Cleveland Cavaliers’ center and forward player, first revealed that he had a panic attack during a game against the Atlanta Hawks.

 “It came out of nowhere.
 I’d never had one before.
 I didn’t even know if they were real.
 But it was real — as real as a broken hand or a sprained ankle.
 Since that day, almost everything about the way I think about my mental health has changed,” Love penned in The Players’ Tribune.

 His anxiety attack was so severe, he felt as if his own body was telling him, “You’re about to die.”
 Two days later, Love showed up ready to play ball against the Milwaukee Bucks, relieved to discover no one noticed his disappearance during the previous game.

 Love wrote in the The Players’ Tribune, “Now I was left wondering why it happened — and why I didn’t want to talk about it.”

 After much hesitation, Love brought to light the struggles he was facing.
 It was a step forward for Love, as he would describe himself as a private person, never willing to share personal details until then.

 Love reached out to the Cav’s team management, and they helped him find support.
 He was hesitant at first, “No way any of us is gonna talk to someone.
 I was 20 or 21 years old, and I’d grown up around basketball.
 And on basketball teams?
 Nobody talked about what they were struggling with on the inside,” he said.

 However, he recognized that his method of coping was to keep silent when tragedy struck, and that it negatively affected his overall mental health.